emredkyc/DesignPatternsInCSharp/README.md

     - **Bridge Pattern**: Decouples an abstraction from its implementation so that the two can vary independently.
 It's particularly useful when extending a class in several orthogonal (independent) dimensions.

     - **Decorator Pattern**: Allows behavior to be added to an individual object, either statically or dynamically, without affecting the behavior of other objects from the same class.
 This pattern provides a flexible alternative to subclassing for extending functionality.

+* **Behavioral Patterns** - Object interactions

+    - **Strategy Pattern**: Allows you to define a family of algorithms, encapsulate each one, and make them interchangeable.
+Strategy lets the algorithm vary independently from clients that use it.
+This pattern is perfect when you have multiple ways to accomplish a task, and you want to select the method at runtime.

+    - **Observer Pattern**: Defines a dependency between objects so that when one object changes its state, all its dependents are notified and updated automatically.
+It's ideal for implementing distributed event handling systems, where changing one object's state needs to be reflected in another.

+    - **Command Pattern**: Turns a request into a stand-alone object containing all the request information.
+This transformation allows you to parameterize methods with different requests, delay or queue a request's execution, and support undoable operations.

+    - **Iterator Pattern**: Provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.
+This pattern is useful for collections of objects to provide a standard way to traverse them and potentially access a selection of elements without exposing the internal structure.

+    - **State Pattern**: An object can alter its behavior when its internal state changes.
+The object will appear to change its class.
+This is beneficial when an object's behavior depends on its state and must be able to change its behavior at runtime depending on that state.

+    - **Memento Pattern**: Without violating encapsulation, capture and externalize an object's internal state so that the object can be returned to this state later.
+This pattern is useful for implementing undo mechanisms or saving and restoring an object's state.

+    - **Mediator Pattern**: Reduces chaos between interacting classes by encapsulating how disparate sets of objects interact and communicate.
+Doing so helps prevent the "spaghetti code" scenario where multiple classes communicate directly and in a complex way.

+    - **Chain of Responsibility Pattern**: Passes the request along a chain of handlers.
+Upon receiving a request, each handler decides to process the request or pass it to the next handler in the chain.
+It's particularly useful for processing multiple requests in a decentralized manner.

+    - **Visitor Pattern**: Let you define a new operation without changing the classes of the elements on which it operates.
+Ideal for scenarios where you need to perform operations across a group of objects with different classes.

+    - **Interpreter Pattern**: Provides a way to evaluate language grammar or expression.
+This is useful in developing tools and compilers for new programming or scripting languages.

+    - **Template Method Pattern**: Defines the skeleton of an algorithm in the superclass but lets subclasses override specific algorithm steps without changing its structure.
+It's beneficial when a multi-step process requires flexibility while maintaining the overall structure.